 libfsverity.so.
 You can also run

 make check to build and run the tests, or

 make help to display all available build targets.

 make USE_SHARED_LIB=1 to use dynamic linking instead.

 Makefile for other supported build and installation options.

-mkfs.ext4 -O verity /dev/vdc mount /dev/vdc /vdc cd /vdc # Create a test file head -c 1000000 /dev/urandom > file sha256sum file # Enable verity on the file fsverity enable file # Show the verity file measurement fsverity measure file # File should still be readable as usual.
-However, all data read # is now transparently checked against a hidden Merkle tree, whose # root hash is incorporated into the verity file measurement. # Reads of any corrupted parts of the data will fail. sha256sum file
+mkfs.ext4 -O verity /dev/vdc mount /dev/vdc /vdc cd /vdc # Create a test file head -c 1000000 /dev/urandom > file sha256sum file # Enable verity on the file fsverity enable file # Show the verity file digest fsverity measure file # File should still be readable as usual.
+However, all data read # is now transparently checked against a hidden Merkle tree, whose # root hash is incorporated into the verity file digest.
+Reads of # any corrupted parts of the data will fail. sha256sum file

 Note that in the above example, the file isn't signed.
 Therefore, to get any authenticity protection (as opposed to just integrity protection), the output of